huggingface/evaluate/measurements/toxicity/README.md

 ## How to use

 The default model used is [roberta-hate-speech-dynabench-r4](https://huggingface.co/facebook/roberta-hate-speech-dynabench-r4-target).
+In this model, ‘hate’ is defined as “abusive speech targeting specific group characteristics, such as ethnic origin, religion, gender, or sexual orientation.”
+Definitions used by other classifiers may vary.
 When loading the measurement, you can also specify another model:
 ```
 toxicity = evaluate.load("toxicity", 'DaNLP/da-electra-hatespeech-detection', module_type="measurement",)